AdamSlater/SB/README.txt

 from a database hosted by godaddy.com. getID.php also retrieves the user's ID from the database for use in aches.php.

 	Script.js holds the all purpose code and mostly pertains to the game logic, mechanics, and functionality.
-It first calls resize to fit the game to the user's screen, tnen it runs the play function which is the starting point of the game scripts and is only called every time the game page is loaded.
+It first calls resize to fit the game to the user's screen, then it runs the play function which is the starting point of the game scripts and is only called every time the game page is loaded.
 Store.js holds the script for all the in-game skills and all store related media, such as audio and background images.